BROOKELAB/Influenza-virus-DI-identification-pipeline/README.md

 The actual results of the pipeline are placed in these folders:

-- <b>trimmomatic/</b>  contains the results of QC, filter and trim of the raw reads with Trimmomatic
+- <b>read-preparation/</b>  contains the results of QC, filter and trim of the raw reads with Trimmomatic or with fastp
 - <b>fastqc/</b>       contains the results of FastQC on  raw and trimmed reads
-- <b>bowtie2/</b>      contains the results of aligning the trimmed reads to the genome with Bowtie2
+- <b>align/</b>      contains the results of aligning the trimmed reads to the genome with Bowtie2
 - <b>virema/</b>       contains the results of running ViReMa on the unaligned reads to detect DIP-associated deletion junctions.
 Each sample will have several files with intermediary and final results.
 The final results are the files ending in <i> *.par </i>  <i> *.par5 </i> or <i> *par.50 </i>